Auz/FancySortable/README.md

 * handleSelector - A selector, relative to the parent, for the handle.
 Defaults to nothing, and uses the whole item as a draggable element
 * droppableclass - A class which marks elements as able to receive droppable items.
 See Drag.Move.
 Default: 'droppable'
+* draggingClass - A class to add to the item when being dragged.
+Default: 'dragging'
 * hoverClass - A class to add to a list item when it is being hover over.
 Default: 'drag-over'
 * betweenClass - Class to add to elements inserted to make gaps to indicate the drop position. default: 'between-item'
 * betweenOpenClass - Class which is added to the between element when they are opened. default: 'open'